-To provide tax relief to low-income New York City households.
+Provide tax relief to low-income New York City households.

 New York City filers with federal adjusted gross income below specified levels may claim the household credit.
 The amount of the credit varies according to filing status, federal adjusted gross income and the number of persons in the household.
-In tax year 2009, the credit was available to single filers with federal adjusted gross income not greater than \$12,500 and other filing types with adjusted gross income not greater than \$22,500.
-The credit amount decreases as income increases, and in 2009 ranged from \$15 to \$10 for single filers and from \$30 to \$10 per household member for all other filers.
+The credit is available to single filers with federal adjusted gross income not greater than \$12,500 and other filing types with adjusted gross income not greater than \$22,500.
+The credit amount decreases as income increases, and ranged from \$15 to \$10 for single filers and from \$30 to \$10 per household member for all other filers.
 The household credit is not refundable.

-In TY 2009, 412,949 New York City filers claimed the household credit.
-The household credit reduced tax liability by \$11.5 million.
-Of the 3.6 million New York City filers, approximately 11 percent claimed the household credit.
+In TY 2011, 434,936 New York City filers claimed the household credit.
+The household credit reduced tax liability by \$12.2 million.
 The average benefit was \$28 per household, with over half the beneficiaries reporting income below \$15,000.

-NEW YORK CITY HOUSEHOLD CREDIT TAX YEAR 2009
+NEW YORK CITY HOUSEHOLD CREDIT TAX YEAR 2011